deankorosak/diabetes-language/README.md

 # diabetes-language

-placeholder for R diabetes-language code
+placeholder for "language of diabetes"  R code